ARM-software/arm-trusted-firmware/docs/process/platform-compatibility-policy.rst

 the contributor of the change is expected to make good effort to migrate the upstream platforms to the new interface.

-The deprecated interfaces are listed inside `Release information`_ as well as the release after which each one will be removed.
+The deprecated interfaces are listed inside :ref:`Release Processes` as well as the release after which each one will be removed.
 When an interface is deprecated, the page must be updated to indicate the release after which the interface will be removed.
 This must be at least 1 full release cycle in future.